ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 * When do you get your best ideas?
 * What does your ideal work day look like?

-Project kickoff
-1) Share team expertise
+We can use these answers to set up new ways of working within the team.

+We can do this during the project kickoff:
+1) Share team expertise, share what your role is and what you can bring to the table
-2) Clarify the roles
+2) Clarify the roles, everyone needs to know who can do what work
-3) Talk about how you will work together
+3) Talk about how you will work together, how you will meet, when you will meet, how to communicate, etc.

 ### Organize better meetings and workshops
 Make your meetings count!